GuameDev/project-setup_blender-add-on/README.md

   - Animations (Walk Cycles, Facial Expressions)
   - Render (Preview, Final)
   - Backups (Old Versions, Auto Saves)
+- Predefined folder templates you can select from, including Basic, Animation, Sculpting, and Game Development templates.
 - Cross-platform support for Windows, macOS, and Linux with default base paths depending on the OS.

 ## Installation